 and coat the stomach wall with a protective gel.

-We formulate our own products.
-All our ingredients are purchased from United States sources.
-We maintain a C of A (Certificate of Authenticity) for all ingredients.
+Vitality Science is dedicated to the quality of our products, therefore we hand formulate each product and maintain a C of A (Certificate of Authenticity) for all ingredients.
+Ingredients are sourced from Germany, Argentina, and United States.
 We do not use any additives or any substances other than what is on the label.
 That is, we use no excipients, flowing agents, coloring agents, stabilizers, silicon dioxide, magnesium stearate, or unnatural substances of any kind.

 "I purchased these drops and use them for my 20yr old cat,Prince.
 He is a white Angora and seems to get nervous at night time.
 They seem to calm him down.
 I don't have to use them all the time but when he's having a spell, I put five drops in his food and mix them in and then he'll sleep without crying in the middle of the night.